Jump to Program information

 How do you select residents for your program?

 Each submitted application is reviewed by a group comprised of the residency director, preceptors, and current residents.
-The group reviews the letter of intent, curriculum vitae, and letters of recommendation in order to select candidates for an on-site interview.
+The group reviews the letter of intent, curriculum vitae, and letters of recommendation in order to select candidates for an interview.

 What does the interview look like?